Note: Some of the information in this story comes from an interview conducted with Dillard a few years ago.

 For a baseball player breaking into the Majors, everything can be a new experience.
 One of those experiences that sticks out in Dillard’s mind is his first home run.

 “I hit it off of Early Winn, a 300-game winner,” he recalls.
 “I was tickled with that.”
+Wynn is a member of the Baseball Hall of Fame.

-“There’s alot of people that had more ability and more talent that didn’t make it to the big leagues,” he told the group of children at the camp in Greenwood.
+“There’s a lot of people that had more ability and more talent that didn’t make it to the big leagues,” he told the group of children at the camp in Greenwood.
 “It was because they didn’t try.
 It was because they didn’t practice.
 It was because they weren’t serious about trying to make something out of themselves.

 “You’re not going to be any better that what you try to be.
 If you’ve got all the ability in the world, but you don’t try to do what’s right, you are going to have a tough life ahead of you.”

 Baseball skills and a love for the game developed for Dillard at a young age.
 Dillard and his friends would gather at a field near their houses and play the game all day long.
-He tells the children about how they would take a ball that had lost its cover and wrap it with tape, just to keep playing.
+He told the children about how they would take a ball that had lost its cover and wrap it with tape, just to keep playing.

 “My mother would holler for me to come eat lunch,” he said.
 “I’d tell her I didn’t want to eat lunch.
 I wanted to play baseball.”